andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 ---
 layout: post
-title: "Automated daily backup solution for Postgres"
+title: "Automated Daily Backup Solution for Postgres"
-date: 2014-04-30 23:00
+date: 2014-04-30
 comments: true
-categories: [Productivity, Postgresql, Databases]
+tags: [Productivity, PostgreSQL, Databases, Tips]
 ---

 A Ruby gem called [safe](https://github.com/astrails/safe) provides a DSL for generating the commands to perform the backup.
 We used [this fork](https://github.com/mattberther/safe) which fixed some AWS issues.